RobTillaart/PCF8574/README.md

 ```

 ## Usage
-To build the documentation you have to use the following comand on the commandline
+To build the documentation you have to use the following comand on the commandline:

 ```
 doxygen Doxyfile